pivotal-cf/docs-pks/nsxt-3-0-install.hbs.md

 In this section you deploy two NSX-T Edge Nodes.

 NSX-T Edge Nodes provide the bridge between the virtual network environment implemented using NSX-T and the physical network.
-Edge Nodes for Tanzu Kubernetes Grid Integrated Edition run load balancers for TKGI API traffic, Kubernetes load balancer services, and ingress controllers.
-See [Load Balancers in Tanzu Kubernetes Grid Integrated Edition](./about-lb.html) for more information.
+Edge Nodes for {{  vars.product }} run load balancers for TKGI API traffic, Kubernetes load balancer services, and ingress controllers.
+See [Load Balancers in {{  vars.product }}](./about-lb.html) for more information.

 In NSX-T, a load balancer is deployed on the Edge Nodes as a virtual server.
-The following virtual servers are required for Tanzu Kubernetes Grid Integrated Edition:
+The following virtual servers are required for {{  vars.product }}:

 - 1 TCP Layer 4 virtual server for each Kubernetes service of type:`LoadBalancer`
 - 2 Layer 7 global virtual servers for Kubernetes pod ingress resources (HTTP and HTTPS)
 - 1 global virtual server for the TKGI API

-The number of virtual servers that can be run depends on the size of the load balancer which depends on the size of the Edge Node.
-Tanzu Kubernetes Grid Integrated Edition supports the `medium` and `large` VM Edge Node form factor, as well as the bare metal Edge Node.
+The number of virtual servers that can be run depends on the size of the load balancer which depends on the size of the Edge Node. {{  vars.product }} supports the `medium` and `large` VM Edge Node form factor, as well as the bare metal Edge Node.
 The default size of the load balancer deployed by NSX-T for a Kubernetes cluster is `small`.
 The size of the load balancer can be customized using <a href="./network-profiles-define.html">Network Profiles</a>.

 For this installation, we use the Large VM form factor for the Edge Node.
 See [VMware Configuration Maximums](https://configmax.vmware.com/guest?vmwareproduct=VMware%20NSX-T&release=NSX-T%20Data%20Center%203.0.0&categories=17-0) for more information.